Georgia vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 - Georgia and its opponents have gone over the current 54.5-point total in four of 11 games this season.

-- This contest's total is 14.5 points more than the 40 these two squads combine to surrender per game this season.
+- These two squads combine to allow 40 points per game, 14.5 fewer than this contest's over/under.

-- The Bulldogs and their opponents score an average of 51.0 points per game, 3.5 fewer than Saturday's total.
+- Bulldogs games have an average total of 51 points this season, 3.5 fewer than Saturday's over/under.

-- In 2021, games involving the Yellow Jackets have averaged a total of 58.4 points, 3.9 more than the set over/under in this contest.

 Georgia Stats and Trends